p2ppsr/postboard-lookup-service/README.md

     // ...
   },
   lookupServices: {
-    UHRP: new UHRPLookup({
+    Postboard: new PostboardLookup({
-      storageEngine: new UHRPLookup.KnexStorageEngine({
+      storageEngine: new PostboardLookup.KnexStorageEngine({
         knex
       })
     })